ezsystems/ezplatform/INSTALL.md

        **Note: The following step will also install assets, if you prefer to install assets using hard copy or symlink instead of default relative symlink, edit 'symfony-assets-install' setting in composer.json**

+       **Dev: For dev use change '--prefer-dist' for '--prefer-source' to get full git clones and add '--dev' to get phpunit and behat installed.**

        Download composer and install dependencies by running:
        ```bash
        cd /<ezpublish-community-root-dir>/